How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 2628-6998, https://worldmediation.org/journal/

 According to Erdmann, conflict means two or more viewpoints, attitudes, expectations, or strategic approaches collide.
 Conflicts are a part of human relationships, on personal, industrial, community, national, or international levels.
-A dispute is a normal part of life and found in political parties, friendships, relationships, family, church, and social organizations.
+A dispute is a normal part of life and is found in political parties, friendships, relationships, family, church, and social organizations.
 Some conflicts are open; some are hidden.
 Additionally, a conflict is a chance for change and can lead to a more productive future.
 Every battle is unique in its structure.
 Core problems and minor problems need to be identified.
 Often, finding the core reason for conflict can be challenging and time-consuming.
 Reaching the core conflict can cause feelings like discomfort or stress among the parties.
 Therefore, setting an external framework of rules before starting the process is critical (Erdmann 2018).

 THE BHUTANESE REFUGEE CRISIS

 Amnesty International calls the refugee crisis of Bhutan ‘one of the most neglected refugee crises in the world’ (Schultz 2016).
 In the early 1990s, the government of Bhutan felt increasingly threatened by the growing ethnic Nepali community in Bhutan.
 The country adopted in the 1980s a ‘One Nation, One People’ policy, defending the culture and political dominance of ethnic Bhutanese people.
 As a part of this policy, teaching Nepali as a language for ethnic Nepali children was banned in Bhutan.
 Nepali people were, from then on, forced to wear the traditional Bhutanese Drukpa dress.
 As a result, many Nepali Bhutanese communities started anti-government protests.
-Therefore, the Government of Bhutan reacted with imprisonments of demonstrators.
+Therefore, the government of Bhutan reacted by imprisoning demonstrators.
 Human Rights Watch found out that many cases of ethnic Nepali people were tortured in prisons in Bhutan.
-Government militant forces destroyed houses of Nepali Bhutanese people.
+Government militant forces destroyed the houses of Nepali Bhutanese people.
 Communities were forced to leave their home and abused in different ways.

 MINDFUL REFLECTION